 First-year students from the Fashion, Textiles and Knitwear Design department at Nottingham Trent University undertake a short Stage 2 Fashion Fictions project.
 The project, which spans three 2-hour workshops, is part of a Future Thinking toolkit within a module that aims to develop students’ intellectual curiosity and appreciation of the future as something that can be shaped and questioned.

 Working in groups of 4-6, students are given a specified Stage 1 World and asked to create a visual or material prototype to represent everyday life there, presented via 1-5 images and a short written ‘exhibition label’.
 In the final session these outcomes are shared and discussed with other groups.
 Students are encouraged to develop their work into a submission for the university’s Sustainability in Practice certificate.

-The students at Elgin were joined by a cohort of students in South Africa, and the 100-word sketch became a cross-cultural activity where the students could collaborate together in small groups of 2-4 participants.
-Because the time working together was limited – the groups had only 30 minutes to produce the first draft of their Stage 1 sketch – the students were briefed in advance and came prepared with ideas to discuss.
+The students at Elgin collaborated in small groups with students in South Africa to write the 100-word sketch as a cross-cultural activity to consider new perspectives and decolonise the imagination.
+Because the synchronous time together was limited – the groups had only 30 minutes to produce the first draft of their Stage 1 sketch – the students were briefed in advance and came prepared with ideas to discuss.
 After the session the Elgin students refined the fictions for submission.

 London College of Fashion, UK